northstowekarate/northstowekarate.github.io/benefits-of-karate/index.md

 ## Suitable for All

-Karate is suitable for children, teens, and adults of all ages and abilities.
+Karate is suitable for children (8+), teens, and adults of all ages and abilities.
 Our club welcomes everyone, regardless of experience or fitness level.

+## Parent FAQs

+**Is my child too young?**
+We teach children from age 8 with age-appropriate drills and expectations.

+**What about safety?**
+Instructors are DBS-checked and classes are supervised with an emphasis on safe practice and respect.

+**Do beginners join?**
+Yes — we welcome beginners.
+No uniform needed for the first lesson; just comfortable sportswear and a water bottle.

+See our full [FAQ](/faq/) for more details.